pachyderm/docs-content/latest/reference/scaling-limits.md

 If your Enterprise License has expired and you have more than 16 pipelines, all existing pipelines **continue to work**.
 However, **you will not be able to create additional pipelines**.
 Same behavior if you upgrade your cluster.

 {{% notice warning %}}
-Restoring or installing Pachyderm with an expired license will fail.
+Restoring or installing {{%productName%}} with an expired license will fail.
 {{% /notice %}}

 {{% notice note %}}